Dybowski's Frog

 Key Features

-- Two distinct ridges (dorsolateral folds) running parallel down the length of the back
+- Two distinct ridges (dorsolateral folds) running down the back

 When You’ll See Them